-Anyone who has read and loved the “Harry Potter” series has a Hogwarts house they identify with.
-You know if you’re a Hufflepuff, a Ravenclaw, a Gryffindor or a Slytherin and what it means to you.
+Anyone who has read and loved the "Harry Potter" series knows which of the Hogwarts houses they fit into perfectly.
+You know if you're a Hufflepuff, a Ravenclaw, a Gryffindor or a Slytherin and what it means to you.
+And if you're unsure, there are even Hogwarts house quizzes you can take online.

 So why not give dogs the same kind of magical sorting?
-That was exactly the inspired thought that came to Stephen Bardy, the executive director of the Pet Alliance of Greater Orlando, earlier this month.
+That was exactly the inspired thought that came to Stephen Bardy, the executive director of the Pet Alliance of Greater Orlando.

 "The idea was born from a need for people to see our dogs based on their behavior and personality rather than appearance," Bardy tells PawCulture.

-With that, Bardy and his staff, including some mega “Harry Potter” fans, created their own sorting process to place adoptable dogs into their respective Hogwarts houses.
+With that, Bardy and his staff, including some mega "Harry Potter" fans, created their own Hogwarts house quiz to place adoptable dogs into their respective Hogwarts houses.
 Or, in this case, Pawgwarts houses.

-The “Harry Potter”-themed initiative, which launched October 1, has already helped the shelter see a 10 percent spike in adoptions.
+The "Harry Potter"-themed initiative, which launched October 1, 2017, has helped the shelter see a 10 percent spike in adoptions.

 "The response has been fantastic.
 For many guests visiting our shelter, there is an instant recognition," Bardy says.
 "People come in knowing what their personal house is and are so enthusiastic."

-Even if you aren’t as familiar with the beloved series, Bardy assures visitors that each kennel has information about the qualities and personality traits represented by each house.
+Even if you aren't familiar with the beloved series and the Hogwarts house traits, Bardy assures visitors that each kennel has information about the qualities and characteristics represented by each house.

 Another thing Bardy notes is that your personal house affiliation doesn't necessarily mean you'll want a dog from the same one.